testfiesta/tacotruck/README.md

   }
 }
 ```
 But replace the `base64Credentials` key with your email address, followed by a ":", followed by your TestRail password and then the whole string should be base64 encoded.
-Ex: `echo "myemail@email.com:mypassword" | base64 -w0`
+Ex: `echo -n "myemail@email.com:mypassword" | base64 -w0` (*Don't forget the '-n' to remove the default new line added by 'echo'.*)

 Then replace the YATT token with a valid YATT token for your YATT user.